Border Control in the 20th Century

-has become an increasingly important issue in the 20th century due to the rise of globalization and international travel.
-Governments around the world have implemented various measures to control the movement of people across their borders, with passports playing a crucial role in this process.
+has become an increasingly important issue in the 21st century due to the rise of globalization and international travel.
+Governments globally enforce measures to control border movement.
+Passports play a crucial role in this process, facilitating secure identification.

 Passport Standardization